a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
 Launch DeskTop.
 Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
 File > Copy To....
 Verify that the non-RAMCard volume containing DeskTop is the first disk shown.
 From within DeskTop, launch another app e.g. Basic.system.
 Eject the DeskTop volume.
 Exit the app back to DeskTop.
 Verify that the remaining volumes appear in default order.
 * Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
 Launch DeskTop.
 Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
 File > Copy To....
 Verify that the non-RAMCard volume containing DeskTop is the first disk shown.

 * Launch DeskTop.
-Apple > About Apple II DeskTop.
+Apple Menu > About Apple II DeskTop.
 Click anywhere on the screen.
 Verify that the dialog closes.
 * Launch DeskTop.
-Apple > About Apple II DeskTop.
+Apple Menu > About Apple II DeskTop.
 Press any non-modifier key screen.
 Verify that the dialog closes.

 * Launch DeskTop.
 Open a window containing a folder.
 Open the folder window.
 Position the folder window so that it partially covers the "in disk" and "available" entries in the lower window.
 Drag a large file into the folder window.
 Verify that the "in disk" and "available" values update in the folder window.
 Drag the folder window away.
 Verify that the parent window "in disk" and "available" values repaint with the old values, and without visual artifacts.
 Activate the parent window.
 Verify that the "in disk" and "available" values now update.